Category Archives: Child Custody

 Evidence in a family law case refers to the information, documents, or testimony presented to the court to support or refute claims made by the parties involved.
 This evidence helps the judge make decisions on issues such as timesharing and visitation, custody, alimony, child support, property division, or other family law matters.
 Common types… Read More »

 In Florida, grandparents have limited options when seeking court-ordered visitation with their grandchildren.
-Federal and state law historically prioritized the constitutional rights of parents to raise their children without unwarranted interference.
-This stance has been reinforced by numerous court rulings over the years.
-A few legal options remain available to grandparents seeking court-ordered visitation… Read More »
+Federal and state law prioritize the constitutional rights of parents to raise their children free from third-party interference.
+Under a new blockbuster opinion, this once steadfast principle was weakened if not eliminated by the DeSantis appointees of the Florida Supreme Court….
+Read More »

 Parents Disagree on Vaccinating Kids?